raddessi/salt-gnupg-rotate/SECURITY.md

 ## Supported Versions

-Here is a list of the release versions that should and should not be receiving security updates:
+Here are the release versions that are currently supported and should be receiving security updates:

 | Version | Supported |